clustermin/fastcron/src/content/docs/reference/index.md

 description: "FastCron API Docs.
 Overview, request and response format."
 ---

-With an API Token, you can work with your cronjobs, groups, and account settings programmatically without logging in.
+With an API Token, you can work with your cronjobs, groups, and account settings without logging in.

-The API token is a 32-character string that is uniquely generated for all FastCron users.
+The API token is a 32-character string generated for all FastCron users.
 You can visit your <a href="https://app.fastcron.com/user" target="blank" rel="noindex, nofollow">Profile</a>
-page to copy your API key, and regenerate the API token just in case.
+page to copy your API key.

-## Authentication
+## API endpoint

-All API requests must be sent via HTTP to a URL with the format
+Send all API requests via HTTP to a URL with the format

 ```
 https://app.fastcron.com/api/v1/[function]